General Academic Policies

 Graduating students are awarded their degrees during commencement ceremonies held at the residency following their final semester.
 Students may not postpone their graduation by seeking a leave of absence subsequent to their final enrolled semester but prior to the awarding of the degree at the commencement residency.
 Students are expected to be on campus for the three-day commencement residency (typically over a weekend) during the regular program residency following their final semester.
-During this time, graduates meet with their advisors, turn in final paperwork to the Office of the Registrar, offer a graduating presentation/reading and attend commencement.
+During this time, graduates meet with their advisors, turn in final paperwork to the Registrar’s Office, offer a graduating presentation/reading and attend commencement.
 Unless other arrangements have been made, they present their senior studies or final products during these days, through talks, discussions, exhibits, performances, and so on.
 Generally, commencement is on a Sunday, when graduates and their advisors speak briefly.

 To receive a diploma students must have met all degree criteria, including completing and submitting a final draft of the senior study or final product report in Goddard’s required format, signed by the advisor and second reader, to the Office of the Registrar; submitting any outstanding academic reports or forms via SIS; and paying all bills or making arrangements approved by the college for their payment.
 A student whose academic work is done but whose account is not clear and/or has not submitted all the required paperwork may participate in commencement but will not receive a diploma or transcripts until all obligations have been met.

 Jobs As Resources For Learners